You can also watch Financial Aid videos online on our FA TV and get your questions answered by clicking on FATV.

 Q. I probably don't qualify for aid.
 Should I apply for aid anyway?

 A. Yes.
 Many families mistakenly think they don't qualify for aid and prevent themselves from receiving financial aid by failing to apply for it.
-The FAFSA form is free.
+The financial aid application is free.
 There is no good excuse for not applying.

 Q. Do I have to reapply for financial aid every year?

-A. Yes you should apply for financial aid every year.
+A. Yes you should apply for financial aid every year beginning October 1st for the following academic year.
 If your financial circumstances change, you may get more or less aid.
 Note that your eligibility for financial aid may change significantly, especially if you have a different number of family members in college.
 Renewal of your financial aid package also depends on your making satisfactory academic progress toward a degree, such as earning a minimum number of credits and achieving a minimum GPA.

-Q. How do I know if I am dependent or independent and who’s information do I provide
+Q. How do I know if I am dependent or independent and who’s information I need to

-A. Answer all questions in this step to determine if you will need to provide parental information.
+A. Answer all questions in this step to determine if you will need to provide parental information for the 2022/2023 FAFSA or CADAA application.

 If you (the student) answered "No" to every question you are considered dependent and must provide parent information.